edoipi/TweakOrTreat/README.md

 - Arsenal Chaplain gets acces to Advanced Weapon Training - might be overpowered so be careful
 - Extra deities with nice domains: Ragathiel, Tsukiyo and Gruhastha
 - Fey Spell Versatility for ranger and hunter
+- Improved Overrun and Greater Overrun
+- Bulette Style, Leap and Rampage
+- Overbearing Advance and Onslaught
+- Unbalancing Trick for Rogue, Investigator and Slayer
+- Bone-Spike Mutagen Discovery
+- Kinetic Enhancement Psi-Tech Discovery for Psychics and Psychic Detectives

 optional:
 - move and swift action bardic performance for ocean's echo oracle, sensei monk and evangelist cleric
 - hold weapons in two hands in inventory preview - experimental
 - replace estoc and rapier animation with one handed slashing weapon animation(still bad but in some ways looks better)
 - if holding weapon in one hand with other hand empty, character does not keep the empty hand high in the air
 - advisors use their highest stat instead of the one normally used at their current role(disabled by default)
+- spell slots are calulated only from permanent stat bonuses and ability drain(optional)

 Details:
 Mindchemist's Perfect Recall affects both "Knowledge" and "Lore" skills.